plone/documentation/docs/classic-ui/portlets.md

     @property
     def title(self):
         """This property is used to give the title of the portlet in the "manage portlets" screen.
-Heres, we use the message as a part of the title.
+Here we use the message as a part of the title.
         """
         return f"Greeting: {self.message}"